 Computer Science Jobs

-A recent article in the US News and World Report calls this a “golden age” for computer science.
+An article in the US News and World Report calls this a “golden age” for computer science.
 Jobs in the computer science sector are expected to grow by 13 percent through the year 2026.
 Salaries for these jobs often reach six figures, with software developers receiving over $105,000 a year on average.
 Similarly, computer network architects can expect to take home up to $109,000 on average, while computer and information research scientists can earn up to $118,000.
 Of the hottest jobs for 2020, jobs related to computer science rank right up there with jobs in the medical field, management and speech pathology, according to CNBC.

 Additionally, it is, as has been mentioned, a degree that fits into just about every industry in the world.
 This makes it a degree that automatically creates transferable skills.
 This means that the holder of a computer science degree can start out in one industry and then switch industries if necessary.
 The ability to work with data and code (and other related skills) is more important than the industry itself if push comes to shove.